Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

     - Removed the dependencies of display related packages.
     - “libmm-display”  must be included in platform binary to use display related APIs.
   - New package is added to separate camera API test program from “capi-media-camera” package.
-    - “capi-media-camera-tool” must be installed to use “camera_test”
+    - “capi-media-camera-tool” must be installed to use “camera_test”.
 - Recorder
   - A related feature is changed.
     - As-Is: <http://tizen.org/feature/camera>, <http://tizen.org/feature/microphone>
     - To-Be: <http://tizen.org/feature/media.audio_recording>, <http://tizen.org/feature/media.video_recording>
-  - New package is added to separate recorder API test program from capi-media-recorder package
+  - New package is added to separate recorder API test program from capi-media-recorder package.
     - “capi-media-recorder-tool” must be installed to use “recorder_test”.
 - Media Content
   - Added synchronous thumbnail creation API and old asynchronous API is deprecated.